Beggars in Ermine

-Beggars in Ermine is a 1934 American pre-Code film directed by Phil Rosen.
+Beggars in Ermine is a 1934 American pre-Code drama film directed by Phil Rosen and starring Lionel Atwill, Betty Furness and Jameson Thomas.
+It was distributed by Monogram Pictures.
+It was based on a novel of the same title by Esther Lynd Day.
+The film was produced in the context of the Great Depression.

 Plot

 John Dawson, a steel-mill owner loses his legs and his company in an accident engineered by his crooked secretary/treasurer, Jim Marley.
 After meeting a blind peddler, Marchant, he travels the country, under an assumed name, organizing beggars, peddlers, and the handicapped into a dues-paying system.